 August, 2014

-Statement on the Deaths of African-American Men at the Hands of Police…and Ourselves
+Statement on the Deaths of African-American Men at the Hands of Police…and by Other African Americans

 And among those We created is a community/nation which guides by truth and thereby establishes justice.
 But those that deny Our signs, We will gradually visit with punishment, in ways they perceive not.
 (Al-Quran 7:181-182)